Sibilant: Point of contact on the tongue

 For tongue-down laminal articulations, an additional distinction can be made depending on where exactly behind the lower teeth the tongue tip is placed.
 A little ways back from the lower teeth is a hollow area (or pit) in the lower surface of the mouth.
 When the tongue tip rests in this hollow area, there is an empty space below the tongue (a sublingual cavity), which results in a relatively duller sound.
 When the tip of the tongue rests against the lower teeth, there is no sublingual cavity, resulting in a sharper sound.
 Usually, the position of the tip of the tongue correlates with the grooved vs. hushing tongue shape so as to maximize the differences.
 However, the palato-alveolar sibilants in the Northwest Caucasian languages such as Ubykh are an exception.
 These sounds have the tongue tip resting directly against the lower teeth, which gives the sounds a quality that Catford describes as "hissing-hushing".
 Ladefoged and Maddieson term this a "closed laminal postalveolar" articulation, and transcribe them (following Catford) as [ŝ, ẑ], although this is not an IPA notation.
-See the article on postalveolar consonants for more information.